c/o stockholm guide

 I need advice, do you have help lines in Sweden?

 Yes we do, and they are all free!

 In the following list you find several important phone numbers good to note down and keep in your wallet when in Sweden.

 Where do I call in case of a fire?

 Call 112 in case of emergencies, such as urgent medical conditions, active crimes or fires.
 You can also reach the air, sea and mountain rescue, as well as on-call priests and the poisons information hotline.

 Can I drink the water in Stockholm / Sweden?

-Absolutly!
-Tap water in Sweden is of high quality and is perfectly safe to drink.
-All recidents drink the tap water and so should you.
+Absolutely!
+Tap water in Sweden is of high quality and perfectly safe to drink.
+All residents drink the tap water and so should you.

 PAYMENT METHODS & CURRENCY